-As a member of our plan, you have the right to choose a provider in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
+As a member of our plan, you have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
 Call our Customer Care Center to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
 You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.